Published May 2, 2023

 </dependency>

-Once all the prerequisites are installed, we need to import the necessary IronPDF packages to work with PDF documents.
+Once all the prerequisites are installed, the next step is to import the necessary IronPDF packages to work with PDF documents.
 Add the following code on top of the Main.java file:

 import com.ironsoftware.ironpdf.PdfDocument;